Introduction

 Setting Up the Water Extraction System

-Select a pump type: Choose between a submersible pump or a hand pump based on your anticipated water usage and accessibility.
+Select a pump type: Decide between a submersible pump or a hand pump based on how much water you’ll need and how accessible it should be.

-Configure the pumping system: Follow the manufacturer’s guidelines to install the pump, ensuring a secure seal at the casing head to prevent leaks.
+Configure the pumping system: Follow the manufacturer’s instructions to install the pump, making sure the casing head is sealed tightly to prevent leaks.

-Test the pump: Activate the system to verify water flow and make necessary adjustments to optimize performance.
+Test the pump: Turn on the system to check the water flow and make any adjustments needed for better performance.

 Maintaining Your Well